eam-hub/dynamic-website-on-aws/README.md

 ## Database Layer

-A DB Subnet Group was created using the private database subnets.
+First, A DB Subnet Group was created using the private database subnets.

 An Amazon RDS MySQL database instance was deployed within the private database tier to provide persistent storage for the application.

-Database credentials were securely stored in AWS Secrets Manager and retrieved dynamically by the application during runtime.
+Database credentials were stored in AWS Secrets Manager and retrieved dynamically by the application during runtime.

 ## Database Migration Server

-A dedicated EC2 instance was launched to perform database migration tasks.
+An EC2 instance was launched to perform database migration tasks.

 The migration server:

 * Resided within the private application tier
 * Retrieved database credentials from Secrets Manager
-* Executed migration scripts during deployment
+* Executed migration scripts during deployment (Migration script was placed in user data section when creating the EC2)

 ## Web Server Deployment